Genshin Impact - The Wanderer Skills, Materials, Talents, and More

 Scaramouche / Wanderer Ascension Materials

 To fully level up Scaramouche from level 1 to 90, here are all of the materials he needs.
-As of Genshin Impact Version 3.2, all of these are obtainable, so you can start pre-farming for The Wanderer right now.
+As of Genshin Impact Version 3.2, all of these are obtainable, so you can start pre-farming for Wanderer right now.

 - 168 Rukkhashava Mushrooms